ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/deconstructing_sveltekit_search.md

 -   [tick is a svelte lifecycle function](https://svelte.dev/docs/svelte#tick) that schedules a callback to run after the next time the component is updated.
 -   [focusable_children()](#focusable_children) and [trap()](#trap) are actions, discussed above.
 -   Icon is the [svelte icon](https://commons.wikimedia.org/wiki/File:Svelte_Logo.svg)
--   `SearchResults` is a component that formats the search results, discussed below // TODO link
+-   `SearchResults` is a component that formats the search results, discussed in the [SearchResults section](#SearchResults).
 -   `SearchWorker` is `search-worker.js,` discussed in the [search-worker.js section](<(#search-worker.js)>).

 Variables